To me, Madinah is the most beloved city in the world.

 Walking through Madinah is in a way a visit to the history of Islam.
 We went to the hill where the battle of Uhud was fought, standing on the rocks where the archers stood who minutes later changed the outcome of that struggle.

 We prayed two rakah (prayer units) in Masjid Al-Qiblatain, the mosque where the physical direction of the prayer was changed from Jerusalem to the Ka’bah in Makkah.
-We prayed another two rakah at Masjid Quba, the very first mosque to be founded by the Prophet – peace be with him – before he arrived in Madinah.
+An we prayed another two rakah at Masjid Quba, the very first mosque to be founded by the Prophet Muhammad before he arrived in Madinah.
 And now I am walking to the big Al-Masjid Al-Nabawi – the Prophets’ Mosque – for the morning prayers.

 As I walk in the footsteps of the Prophet with so many other pilgrims surrounding me, I realize that this might even be the best investment in my library I have ever done!